 An individual can claim exemption from complying with the MTD rules if he or she is 'digitally excluded'.
-This means it is not reasonably practical (for any reason) for that person to use electronic communications or digital tools to keep digital records, or the taxpayer is a practising member of religious group that forbids the use of electronic communications.
+This means it is not reasonably practical (for any reason) for that person to use electronic communications or digital tools to keep digital records.
 For a partnership to be exempt from MTD all of the partners must be digitally excluded.

 Businesses which were exempt from online filing of VAT returns before MTD are automatically treated as being exempt from MTD for VAT.
-Those business can continue to use alternative arrangements to submit VAT returns to HMRC.
+Those businesses can continue to use alternative arrangements to submit VAT returns to HMRC.

-To claim exemption from MTD for VAT, the business, or their agent, should contact the VAT helpline: 0300 2003700 or write to: BT VAT HMRC BX9 1 WR.
+To claim exemption from MTD for VAT, the business, or their agent, should contact the VAT helpline: 0300 2003700 or write to: BT VAT HMRC BX9 1WR.
 The business will have to provide details about how it currently files VAT returns, the reasons why it cannot file returns through MTD-compatible software or keep digital records, and any other reason why it cannot follow the MTD rules.

-The procedure to claim exemption from MTD ITSA has not been announced.
+The procedure to claim exemption from MTD ITSA filing has not been announced.